 When I was originally testing this recipe, my husband, Hot Tom, eagerly volunteered to be a taste tester.
 As he was scarfing down these sliders, he said to me, “Not to toot your horn… because what kind of food tester would I be?
 But I think this is the best thing you’ve ever made.”.
 Bold.
 Very Bold.

-Fast forward a few years and Tom requested I make these whiskey sliders for his 30th birthday party.
+Anyway, fast forward a few years and Tom requested I make these whiskey sliders for his 30th birthday party.
 Long story short, I made 17 pounds of pulled pork and we went through all 17 pounds.
 There were 23 people at the party.
 Haha!
 For those not up on their pulled pork to person ratios, that is an obscene amount of pulled pork for that amount of people.
+I guess it is safe to say we enjoyed ourselves.

 I’ve also made whiskey pulled pork sliders for Father’s Day, the 4th of July and various other celebrations.
 These whiskey sliders have become quite popular to say the least.